 New directors shall be elected at the Annual Meeting of the Board of Directors, or as necessary at the discretion of the Board at any other official meeting of the Board of Directors.
 Incumbent directors being reelected to another term in accordance with Section 4 of this Article shall be elected at the Annual Meeting of the Board of Directors.
 Each director shall be elected by rank choice vote of the incumbent Diplomate directors present in person except that Public Members shall have no vote in the election of directors or Board officers.
 Elections need not be by secret ballot unless requested by a director.
 No more than one Public Member may be elected in any calendar year.
 The Young Diplomate Observer Member shall be selected by the Board of Directors from a pool of nominees solicited from an open call to recently certified diplomates.

 Section 4.
 Term.

-(a) Except as provided in subsection (c), the term of each director of the Board shall commence on January 1 of the year following the year of election and shall be for three years.
+(a) Except as provided in subsection (c) and (d), the term of each director of the Board shall commence on July 1 of the year following the year of election and shall be for three years.
 Each director shall be eligible for three terms of three years.
 No director shall serve concomitantly as Executive Director or as an Associate Executive Director, except under special circumstances with the approval of the Board of Directors.